fouralarmfire/grootsay/README.md

 go get github.com/fouralarmfire/grootsay
 ```

+Super basic right now, will probably break a lot.
-Super basic atm.
-Will hopefully look cleaner (code & presentation) and replicate all cowasy does soon.
+Hopefully will soon find time to make it look cleaner (code & presentation) and replicate all cowsay does.

 Groot is surprisingly hard to ascii-ify!